adamgeo1/Drexel-Transcript-Scraper/README.md

 2. Now that you have your `stored_state.json`, you may run the program with your desired course number.
 3. ⚠️ One common snag is that when opening a BannerWeb link, you may need to manually click `BANNER WEB` on the sign-in page that pops up every dozen students or so.
+4. All transcripts are downloaded into `TranscriptDownloads`, a folder created in the current working directory
-4. Once the program finishes and the browser closes, the CSV will have all the grades for the entered course for each student.
+5. Once the program finishes and the browser closes, the CSV will have all the grades for the entered course for each student.

 ## Arguments
 - `--login`: Launches the script in a manual login mode, giving the user 60 seconds to login before automatically closing